emissary-ingress/emissary/reference/idp-support/azure.md

       rules:
           # Requires authentication on requests from any hostname
         - host: "*"
-          # Tells Ambassador Pro to apply the Filter only on request to the /backend/get-quote/ endpoint from the tour application(https://www.getambassador.io/user-guide/getting-started#3-creating-your-first-service)
+          # Tells Ambassador Edge Stack to apply the Filter only on request to the /backend/get-quote/ endpoint from the tour application(https://www.getambassador.io/user-guide/getting-started#3-creating-your-first-service)
           path: /backend/get-quote/
           # Identifies which Filter to use for the path and hose above
           filters: